dionys93/ety-dictionary/toolkit/README.md

 For two-stem verbs, `conjugations.present` is populated with the present stem (e.g. `"þondre"`) and all forms are fully resolved words — no suffix tokens.

+`me_word` resolution priority: `[ME]` > `[MI]` > last etymology entry.
+This means Latin-only or Old French-only stanzas will resolve to their oldest known ancestor.

 ### `_etym_resolve_file <word>`
 Resolves a word to its `.txt` file path.
-First attempts a direct filename match, then falls back to a whole-word content search within the letter directory.
-Prints the path to stdout or returns 1 with an error on stderr.
+First attempts a direct filename match (`word.txt`), then falls back to a whole-word content search within the letter directory.
+This means related words stored in the same file (e.g. `anime` inside `animate.txt`) are correctly reachable.
+Prints the resolved path to stdout or returns 1 with an error on stderr.

+### `_etym_stream [path]`
+Streams all JSONL from every `.txt` file under a given path, defaulting to `$DICT_DIR`.
+Used internally by `etym-summarize`, `etym-affix`, `etym-build-dataset`, and `etym-graph` to avoid redundant filesystem crawls.

 ---

 ## 🛠 Lookup & Extraction

 ### `etym-info <word>`
 Displays a formatted table of all definitions for a word.
-Filters to stanzas matching the requested word by `me_word` or `inglisce_word`, so words that share a file with etymological relatives (e.g. `anime` inside `animate.txt`) are correctly isolated.
+Filters to stanzas matching the requested word by `me_word` or `inglisce_word`, so words that share a file with etymological relatives are correctly isolated.

 ```
 --- Primary Definitions for: animate ---